-Release agents are also a cause for surface voids.
+Concrete release agents are also a cause for surface voids.
 When release agents are not applied correctly, the lower ends of the moulds may fill with puddles of oil or the release agent is not designed for the application.
 This causes holes on the surface of the concrete.

 The same issue can occur when water is trapped in the moulds.
 Water can evaporate when the concrete mix cures, mostly caused by concretes with a higher water-cement ratio.

 A smooth concrete surface

 It is possible to fix those surface voids to get a smooth concrete surface finish, but this is costly, and we think it is better to prevent this problem.
 We want to assist you in this and we have listed some tips that can help you to get a smooth concrete surface.
 There are various variables that affect the surface finish, so keep in mind that the following tips that are given may not ensure the full elimination of surface voids.

 Surface voids as pinholes and air bubbles are caused when air is entrapped during the curing of the concrete.
 Changes to the concrete mix design maybe required to ensure the correct viscosity for the application.
 The type of product/mould/compaction will have a direct impact on the mix viscosity required.

 Increase the time that is spent on mixing the concrete.
 When the mixing time is extended, air and water break up in the process.
 As a result, the concrete mix will be more consistent.